 7. Once you have recorded all of your data and observations, you should try to make sense of what those numbers are telling you, by compiling and displaying data in a relevant way.
-The best way in science to do this is to create a graph, but in some cases frequency tallies and tables are appropriate.
+The best way in science to do this is to create a bar or line graph, but in some cases diagrams, flow charts work well.
 (AE1)